 An all-round in its own right, the The North Face Borealis is a burly, 28L travel daypack suitable for daily activities and casual day hikes.
 A novel FlexVent suspension system makes for a fresh and dry feel thanks to the padded mesh panel on the back.
 The spine channel is designed to align with the natural bends of your back, helping you maintain an upright posture even in the most tiring moments of your journey.

-With concise pockets for your tablet and laptop, and reflectivity on main parts of your pack, you can be sure to stay connected and safe wherever you go.
+With concise pockets for your tablet and laptop, and reflectivity on main parts of this daypack, you can be sure to stay connected and safe wherever you go.
 And if that’s not enough, the front pocket comes attached with a bungee mesh cord.
 Use it to tag in your helmet or an extra set of clothing while saving space within the pack itself.

-The North Face Borealis is a versatile backpack for daily commuting in the urban environment.
+The North Face Borealis is one of the most versatile daypacks for daily commuting in the urban environment.
 The lack of hiking-specific features such as a rain cover, bulky design and a substantial hip belt, however, make it unsuitable for strapping it on for long hours on the trail.

 Patagonia Arbor Pack 26L